fl0wm0ti0n/firefly-iii-better-ai-categorizer/README.md

 ![OpenAI screenshot](docs/img/openai-key.png)

-Note: OpenAI currently provides 5$ free credits for 3 months which is great since you won’t have to provide your payment details to begin interacting with the API for the first time.
+Note: OpenAI currently provides 5$ free credits for 3 months which is great since you won't have to provide your payment details to begin interacting with the API for the first time.

 After that you have to enable billing in your account.